 Presentation of a request primitive at one node in an 802.1AS network results in the presentation of a corresponding indication primitive at zero or more connected nodes, as directed by the Destination MAC Address field.
-Each indication primitive contains the same field values as the request primitive, except that

-- 1. the Local Event Time field is adjusted so as to represent the identical instant of time in the timescale context of the indication, and - 2. the Cumulative Link Delay field is replaced by the accumulated sum of link delays (not bridge residence delays) involved in delivering the message.
+Each indication primitive contains the same field values as the request primitive, except that the Local Event Time field is adjusted so as to represent the identical instant of time in the timescale context of the indication.